 Curing characteristics: Which Formula CPES?

 Clear Penetrating Epoxy Sealer is available in two formulations, a warm weather and a cold weather formulation.
 We stock and supply both formulations.
 For use in the UK Cold Weather Clear Penetrating Epoxy Sealer is recommended, Warm Weather Clear Penetrating Epoxy Sealer should be used if the temperatures will exceed 25 degrees centigrade.
 Check which temperature CPES you require if you are unsure.

 Working With Smiths CPES, Clear Penetrating Epoxy Sealer

-The two parts of Smiths CPES are supplied in separate tins, and the materials are mixed 1 part to 1 part by volume prior to use.
+Smiths CPES comes in two tins labelled A and B. Mix the two parts 1 part to 1 part by volume prior to use.
 I find the easiest way is to take a parallel sided jam jar, decide how much you wish to mix, and make marks to suit, say at 4 and 8cm up from the base on the jar.
 Pour to the marks, and shake gently.
 Should you wish to mix Smiths CPES by weight the ratio is 98 parts of A to 100 parts of B. Smiths Clear Penetrating Epoxy Sealer is very forgiving of minor mix errors and the only real penalty will be more of one can left than the other when you have finished the job.

 If you like video’s, there is a short one on this page showing the mixing procedure outlined above.

 Prior to mixing you will find two metal inserts under the child proof caps. these inserts tightly seal the cans against solvent evaporation.
 I find these easiest to remove by hammering a small screwdriver through a cap, and prying it out.

-Solvent evaporation is the main means by which CPES ages, store the cans in a temperature stable environment such as a cellar, with the caps tightly screwed on, and 1.9 litre packs are useable well over a year later, bigger cans even longer.
+Solvent evaporation is the main means by which CPES ages.
+Store the cans in a temperature stable environment such as a cellar, with the caps tightly screwed on.
+1.9 litre packs will be useable well over a year later, bigger cans even longer.
 The resins do not go off or set in the cans.